Techflux0/Downloader/README.md

 # Downloader
-This is a downloader bot for social
+This is a downloader bot for social media